Dramatic portrayals of Reinhard Heydrich: Other media

 The story of the 1942 assassination was narrated in a short Czech comic book titled Atentát ("The Assassination"), created in 1976 by brothers Jan Saudek and Kája Saudek.
 It was published in 1976 in the Polish comic book magazine Relax, as "Zamach" ("The Assassination").

 A fictional iteration of Reinhard Heydrich is one of the chief characters in Takashi Masada's popular visual novel video game Dies irae.

+In the Manga Hellsing (and it's anime adaptation Hellsing Ultimate) the Major names one of his Zeppelins for Heydrich.